sobhy0101/fullstack-path-scrimba/tools-of-the-trade/section-2/kill-a-proccess.md

 # Kill a Process

 Sometimes you need to kill a process that is running on your system.
-This can be done using the `kill` command in the terminal.
+By using the shortcut 'Ctrl + C' or can be done using the `kill` command in the terminal.

 ## Basic Syntax